Shape the Future of Nursing

 Conference-Based Learning/On-Campus Intensives

 The initial week-long campus immersion takes place during the first week of classes and serves as an orientation to the University of Utah and PhD program (typically in late August for fall admission).
-The exact dates for subsequent week-long immersions vary each year.
+Exact dates for subsequent week-long immersions vary each year.
 Each of the three visits has distinct objectives that align with program progression.

-In addition all PhD students, regardless of the state or country of residence, are required to attend a research conference as a cohort annually during the coursework phase of the program (the first three years of study).
+All PhD students, regardless of the state or country of residence, are required to attend a research conference as a cohort annually during the coursework phase of the program (the first three years of study).
 The research conference is chosen by PhD program faculty (exact semester, location and dates may vary depending on which conference is chosen).
 Each of the three conference attendance experiences is typically tied to current coursework and provides rich faculty/student mentoring and networking opportunities.

 Year Round Study